Lü Fan: Appraisal

-Lü Fan as a man was friendly and possessed majestic appearance.
-Even the men put in charge of whole province such as Lu Xun (Eastern Wu) and Quan Cong would show great reverence toward him.
-At the time, his depense for his house and clothes were extravagant yet he was diligent and assiduous in his duties therefore Sun Quan was pleased by his merits and wasn't bothered by his excess.
+Lü Fan was said to be friendly and having a majestic appearance.
+Men who were put in charge of whole provinces such as Lu Xun and Quan Cong would show reverence towards him.
+At the time, his expenditure for his house and clothes were extravagant yet he was still diligent in his duties.
+Therefore Sun Quan was pleased by his merits and wasn't bothered by his excessive spending.

 Like his brother before him, Sun Quan highly trusted Lü Fan even though they previously had some disagreements – Sun Quan, being young and foolhardy, often embezzled official funds for his personal interests and expected Lü Fan to cover up for him.
 Lü Fan, however, remained honest and reported Sun Quan's behaviour to Sun Ce, causing Sun Quan to dislike him.
 Nevertheless, as Sun Quan grew older and became more mature, he started to see Lü Fan in a different light and admired his honesty.